t0m-m/LYRA_Macropad_-Work-in-Progress-/README.md

 # Overview

 A compact 9-key macropad featuring a clickable rotary encoder and a 1-inch monochrome OLED display for mode indication and visual feedback.
-Originally based on Seeed Xiao RP2040, the final version integrates the microcontroller directly onto a custom PCB, improving reliability, cable management, and design cohesion.
+Originally based on Seeed Xiao RP2040, the final version integrates the RP2040 directly onto a custom PCB.

 # Features